ajlevin/Rhat/README.md

 their more mundance counterparts.

 #### The Machine Learning model
-*This section will be updated with more technical details as the implementation is developed is continued* The Nemesis (or Nem as it'll often be referred to) is the shadowed entity harassing the player as they journey through their interal environments.
+The Nemesis (or Nem as it'll often be referred to) is the shadowed entity harassing the player as they journey through their interal environments.
 Nem will appear a few times throughout the journey, attacking the player at the end of each zone with a new learnt behavior from watching the player's behaviors as they've traveled.
 Nem contains the exact same moveset as the player, as their being is a mirror of the player themselves as they seek to